jimenasalinasgroppo/MDEF/docs/term2/04-Prototyping for Design.md

 I asked Chat GPT3 to parametrize a croissant since I have zero experience with modeling and 3D software besides 3Ds max when I was doing an animation class on product advertising.

+First I used Noun Project to look for 2D croissant vectors.
+I then looked for open Rhino libraries that would allow me to look for different croissant models.
+I downloaded one that looked the most simple and opened it up on Rhino.

 ###**Micro challenge 2.2** Create a 3D design based on algorithmic thinking of any object or concept you like.

 This was very exciting for me because I have zero experience modelling but the tools are very accesible.
+I was interested in exploring how to do 3D models of illustrations and deep dive on that a bit more.
+I really like the work of Cabeza Patata, an illustration collective that does 3D renderings of illustrations.